cabforum/servercert/docs/EVG.md

 If the CA is a Government Entity, an audit of the CA by the appropriate internal government auditing agency is acceptable in lieu of the audits specified above, provided that such internal government auditing agency publicly certifies in writing that its audit addresses the criteria specified in one of the above audit schemes and certifies that the government CA has successfully passed the audit.

-## 8.2  Frequency or circumstances of assessment
+## 8.1  Frequency or circumstances of assessment
-CAs issuing EV Certificates MUST undergo an annual audit that meets the criteria of [Section 8.1](#81-eligible-audit-schemes).
+CAs issuing EV Certificates MUST undergo an annual audit that meets the criteria of [Section 8](#8-compliance-audit-and-other-assessments).

+### 8.1.1  Self audits
+During the period in which it issues EV Certificates, the CA MUST strictly control its service quality by performing ongoing self audits against a randomly selected sample of at least three percent of the EV Certificates it has issued in the period beginning immediately after the last sample was taken.
+For all EV Certificates where the Final Cross-Correlation and Due Diligence requirements of [Section 3.2.2.13](#32213-final-cross-correlation-and-due-diligence) is performed by an RA, the CA MUST strictly control its service quality by performing ongoing self audits against a randomly selected sample of at least six percent of the EV Certificates it has issued in the period beginning immediately after the last sample was taken.

-## 8.3  Identity/qualifications of assessor
+## 8.2  Identity/qualifications of assessor
 A Qualified Auditor (as defined in Section 8.2 of the Baseline Requirements) MUST perform the CA's audit.

-## 8.4  Assessor's relationship to assessed entity
+## 8.3  Assessor's relationship to assessed entity
-## 8.5  Topics covered by assessment
+## 8.4  Topics covered by assessment
-## 8.6  Actions taken as a result of deficiency
+## 8.5  Actions taken as a result of deficiency

-## 8.7  Communication of results
+## 8.6  Communication of results
 CAs SHOULD make its audit report publicly available no later than three months after the end of the audit period.
 If there is a delay greater than three months and if so requested by an Application Software Supplier, the CA MUST provide an explanatory letter signed by its auditor.

-## 8.8  Pre-issuance Readiness Audit
+## 8.7  Pre-issuance Readiness Audit

 1. If the CA has a currently valid WebTrust Seal of Assurance for CAs, then, before issuing EV Certificates, the CA and its Root CA MUST successfully complete a point-in-time readiness assessment audit against the WebTrust EV Program.
 2. If the CA has a currently valid ETSI 102 042 audit, then, before issuing EV Certificates, the CA and its Root CA MUST successfully complete a point-in-time readiness assessment audit against ETSI TS 102 042.